mrcottonmouth/Crawler/README.md

-2 arduinos, 1 pi
+1 arduinos, 1 pi, 1 1/8th scale rock crawler

 Node.js
 Socket.io
-Johnny Five
 I2C

-Raspberry Pi running node.js.
-It connects to 1 arduino with Johnny Five to drive to motors and the second arduino using I2C to control the steering servo.
+Raspberry Pi running node.js connects to ESC using Servoblaster to drive to motors and the arduino using I2C to control the steering servo.
+I use a dual relay board to power the external wifi web cam, and the steering system (arduino).